djotaku/adventofcode/2020/Day_24/README.md

 Each time a tile is identified, it flips from white to black or from black to white.
 Tiles might be flipped more than once.
 For example, a line like esew flips a tile immediately adjacent to the reference tile, and a line like nwwswee flips the reference tile itself.

 ## Part 2

+Every day, the tiles are all flipped according to the following rules:

+- Any black tile with zero or more than 2 black tiles immediately adjacent to it is flipped to white.
+- Any white tile with exactly 2 black tiles immediately adjacent to it is flipped to black.

+Here, tiles immediately adjacent means the six tiles directly touching the tile in question.

+The rules are applied simultaneously to every tile; put another way, it is first determined which tiles need to be flipped, then they are all flipped at the same time.